-This article gives the basics on how to manage settings and rules of built-in Windows Defender Firewall with Advanced Security using PowerShell.
-We’ll consider how to enable/disable the firewall for different network profiles, create or remove firewall rules and write a small PS script to get a convenient table showing the current set of active firewall rules.
+This article covers the basics of managing the settings and rules of the built-in Windows Defender Firewall with Advanced Security from the PowerShell command line.
+We’ll look at how to enable/disable the firewall for different network profiles, create or remove firewall rules, and import/export Windows Firewall rules with PowerShell.

 Get-Command -Module NetSecurity